V-Sekai/many_bone_ik/design_docs/readme.md

 strictly obeying the joint constraints but failing to solve for an otherwise reachable target.

-## 3. The Basic Idea:
+## 3. The Basic Idea

 EWBIK can be thought of as a "blockwise" generalization of Inverse Kinematics by CCD.
-The primary distinction is that, where CCD seeks to iteratively minimize the angular discrepancy between a bone-chain's end-effector and its corresponding target from the perspective of every bone in the chain, EWBIK instead seeks to minimize an _average_ discrepancy between _all_ effector-target pairs for *every *bone in the chain.
+The primary distinction is that, where CCD seeks to iteratively minimize the angular discrepancy between a bone-chain's end-effector and its corresponding target from the perspective of every bone in the chain, EWBIK instead seeks to minimize an _average_ discrepancy between _all_ effector-target pairs for *every*bone in the chain.

 Broadly EWBIK starts from the outermost bones of an armature, and proceeds rootward as follows:

 1. Create working copies of the origin and basis vectors and origins of

     all target and effector transforms relevant to a given bone, and translate them along with the given bone transform's origin such that the bone transform's origin is at (0,0,0).

 2. Find the rotation that minimizes the average of the discrepancy

     between each effector-target pair, and apply that rotation to the bone.

 3. Rectify the bone's orientation to reside back within an allowable

     orientation as per any limits imposed by dampening parameters or joint constraint on the bone if necessary, then proceed to the next bone.

 4. Once the root bone has been reached, repeat the process starting from the outermost bones until convergence or budget exhaustion.

 \*Figure 1.1 - 1.2: A simplified sketch of a step in the algorithm.